chuuwee/lineage/README.md

 ## Debugging

 ### +TEST
-IF you'd like to check the current state of data collection, run:
+If you'd like to check the current state of data collection, run:
 * `/em +TEST`

 `debug.log` is written to the root directory and contains detailed tracking of